RASPWeather/rpfd/readme.txt

 directory.

-(7) Locations to be used is in the airfields.txt file, referred to in the rpfs.ini file, but you can add or edit your own.
+(7) Locations to be used is in the airfields.txt file, referred to in the rpfd.ini file, but you can add or edit your own.
 The format is in the file.

 What needs to be configured?
 ----------------------------
-(a) The cgi file needs to be edited for your rasp data file locations:
+(a) The cgi file needs to be edited for your rasp data file locations, example below:

 	### SET EXTERNAL SCRIPT WHICH OUTPUTS RESULT IN TEXT FORMAT
 	$EXTRACTSCRIPT = "/home/rasp3/build/maxdist.0.2/maxdistraspstarttimexml.PL";